 - the victim was harmed as a result.

-However, if a plaintiff can show that a restaurant owner or operator violated any number of statutes, then the victim may be able to argue that a violation of the statute is in of itself evidence of negligence.
+However, if a plaintiff can show that a restaurant owner or operator violated any number of statutory laws, then the victim may be able to argue that a violation of the statute is in of itself evidence of negligence.
 This may eliminate the need to prove the above 4 elements to prevail in their injury claim.

-Accident Claims Based Upon Florida Restaurant Statutes
+Accident Claims Based Upon Florida Restaurant Laws

 For those injured in an accident on the premises of a Florida restaurant, the following safety and welfare statutes governing the restaurant industry here may establish a negligence claim and assist with the recovery of damages.